ioccc-src/winner/status.md

 The IOCCC is closed and is **NOT** accepting new submissions.

-See the [IOCCC winning entries page](years.html) for the entires that have won the IOCCC.
+See the [IOCCC winning entries page](years.html) for the entries that have won the IOCCC.

 **NOTE**: From time to time, winning IOCCC entries may have their write-ups updated, Makefiles improved and source code fixed.
 See [IOCCC news](news.html) for details.